gbowne1/ProgrammerNotes/Node_JavaScript_Programming/javascript-programming.md

 In JavaScript, an array is a single variable used to store multiple elements of different data types.
 It is a special type of object that allows for the storage of a collection of items under a single variable name.
 Arrays in JavaScript are zero-indexed, resizable, and can contain a mix of different data types.
 They are not associative arrays, so their elements are accessed using nonnegative integers as indexes.
 Arrays in JavaScript use numbered indexes, and their elements can be accessed by referring to an index number.
 Here are some key points about JavaScript arrays:

 JavaScript arrays are best described as arrays, although the typeof operator in JavaScript returns "object" for arrays

-    They are zero-indexed, meaning the first element of an array is at index 0, the second at index 1, and so on, with the last element at the value of the array's length property minus 12
+They are zero-indexed, meaning the first element of an array is at index 0, the second at index 1, and so on, with the last element at the value of the array's length property minus 12.

-    Arrays can be created using array literals or the JavaScript new keyword
+Arrays can be created using array literals or the JavaScript new keyword.

-    They are not associative in nature, and their elements are accessed using nonnegative integers as indexes
+They are not associative in nature, and their elements are accessed using nonnegative integers as indexes.

 JavaScript arrays can hold different types of data and are used to store multiple values under a single variable name

 You can add elements to an array in JavaScript using the push(), unshift(), splice(), and concat() methods.
 Here's a brief overview of each method:

-Using push(): This method adds one or more elements to the end of an array.
+- push(): This method adds one or more elements to the end of an array.

     let array = [1, 2, 3];
     array.push(4, 5);
     // Output: [1, 2, 3, 4, 5]

-Using unshift(): It adds one or more elements to the beginning of an array.
+- unshift(): It adds one or more elements to the beginning of an array.

     let array = [1, 2, 3];
     array.unshift(0);
     // Output: [0, 1, 2, 3]

-Using splice(): This method can add elements at any specified position in the array.
+- splice(): This method can add elements at any specified position in the array.

      let array = [1, 2, 3];
      array.splice(1, 0, 4, 5);
      // Output: [1, 4, 5, 2, 3]

-Using concat(): It creates a new array by merging existing arrays.
+- concat(): It creates a new array by merging existing arrays.

     let array1 = [1, 2, 3];
     let array2 = [4, 5];